-If you want to rent a home, it's usually cheaper to share a flat or house with a group of people rather than living on your own.
+If you want to rent a home from a private landlord, it's usually cheaper to share a flat or house with a group of people rather than living on your own.

 Since sharing your living space with other people can sometimes lead to problems, it's important to consider what sort of home you would like to move into.

 - you want to live in a single sex home, with all male or female housemates